 During pregnancy, it is common to experience physical changes in the body, including varicose veins.
 Varicose veins occur when veins expand abnormally, causing pain and discomfort for expecting mothers.

 Verified by Jenny Jansson

-Varicose veins are mainly caused by hormones present during pregnancy and genetics.
-They are most commonly found on the legs, but can also occur in the rectum (haemorrhoids) and genitals.
+Varicose veins are primarily caused by hormones present during pregnancy and genetics.
+They are most commonly found on the legs, but can also occur in the rectum (hemorrhoids) and genitals.

 Symptoms of varicose veins